ChainAgnostic/CAIPs/CAIPs/caip-169.md

 ### Present

-Selectively discloses information from the CP.
-Optionally, holder binding can be requested.
+The application calls the wallet to request verifiable claims from the CP.
 For the query, we will use the [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/) data model.
+Optionally, holder binding can also be requested.

-##### Method:
+#### Method:

-`creds_present`
+`wallet_creds_present`

 ##### Params: